Meet our Champions

 Hiral Raval (BioGeneVersity®, India)

-Dr. Hiral Raval, Ph.D. in microbiology, is the visionary founder of BioGeneVersity®, an e-learning platform dedicated to biosciences.
-With a focus on antimicrobial resistance, anti-biofilm activities, and plant-microbe interactions; she leads pioneering research to tackle global health threats.
-Her expertise also encompasses anti-salmonella interventions, probiotics, and microbial food research, crucial for enhancing food safety and human health.
-Dr. Raval's commitment to innovation and education aims to create a healthier, more sustainable world through cutting-edge research and accessible learning opportunities in the field of microbiology.
+I have a PhD in microbiology, and am the founder of BioGeneVersity®, an e-learning platform dedicated to biosciences.
+With a focus on antimicrobial resistance, anti-biofilm activities and plant-microbe interactions; I lead pioneering research to tackle global health threats.
+My expertise also encompasses anti-salmonella interventions, probiotics and microbial food research, crucial for enhancing food safety and human health.
+My commitment to innovation and education aims to create a healthier, more sustainable world through cutting-edge research and accessible learning opportunities in the field of microbiology.

 -